Shuv0123/cloud_computing_with_AWS/documentation/EC2_set_up.md

 error - throw ER unhandled error event address already in use 3000 solution - "ps aux" - look for node find the node and copy the PID(process ID) and do "sudo kill PID"

+## EXTRA
+- to see if the instance can connect we can try - "telnet" "the ip address we are trying to connect"
+- ve ~/.bashrc lets us edit the env variable directly
+- to exit vim after editing file ":wq"